-These cookies are the ones you most likely remember from your childhood.
-We usually had them in chocolate form here is a no-bake chocolate cookie recipe.
-Instead of cookies make them into bars. but I somehow ended up with an entire family who LOVES peanut butter.
-Anything Peanut butter.
+These no-bake peanut butter oatmeal cookies are the ones you most likely remember from your childhood.
+We usually had them in a chocolate form like this no-bake chocolate cookie recipe.
+But I somehow ended up with an entire family who loves peanut butter.
+Anything peanut butter.
 Seriously.

-We go through one of the HUGE jars each and every week.
-They love PB&J sandwiches, peanut butter on toast, Peanut butter balls (which I try to always keep in the freezer), Peanut Butter Cookies, oh!
-And of course Yellow Cake with that Peanut Butter Fudge Icing.
-There is a cute story about that, too.
-When I did the 700 Club, I made seven different cakes and talked about The Seven Cakes of Christmas story from my family
+We go through one of the huge jars each and every week.
+They love PB&J sandwiches, peanut butter on toast, peanut butter balls (which I try to always keep in the freezer), peanut butter cookies, and of course… my sensational homemade yellow cake with old-fashioned peanut butter fudge icing.

-Place your sugar, butter, and milk in a heavy bottomed saucepan.
+Place sugar, butter, and milk in a heavy-bottomed saucepan.

 Once it reaches a full rolling boil, continue to stir and boil for one minute.

 (I usually boil for 1.5 minutes to be on the safe side).

 After it’s boiled for a minute, remove it from the heat and add in the peanut butter and vanilla.

 Stir until smooth and creamy and all of the peanut butter is melted.

 Then add in your oats and stir those up really well.